Hansade2005/voidide/HOW_TO_CONTRIBUTE.md

 - Make sure you followed the prerequisite steps above.
 - Make sure you have Node version `20.18.2` (the version in `.nvmrc`)!
     - You can do this easily without touching your base installation with [nvm](https://github.com/nvm-sh/nvm).
 Simply run `nvm install`, followed by `nvm use` and it will automatically install and use the version specified in `nvmrc`.
-- Make sure that the path to your Void folder does not have any spaces in it.
+- Make sure that the path to your Trio folder does not have any spaces in it.
 - If you get `"TypeError: Failed to fetch dynamically imported module"`, make sure all imports end with `.js`.
 - If you get an error with React, try running `NODE_OPTIONS="--max-old-space-size=8192" npm run buildreact`.
 - If you see missing styles, wait a few seconds and then reload.